ad-freiburg/wharfer/README.md

 overwritten using the `--no-rm` flag and is also turned off automatically when using the conflicting `--restart`

+As another `wharfer` specific change when using `wharfer run … --name custom` the username of the current user is prepended to the actual container name.
+When omitting `--name` a random name is generated just like with `docker` but is also prepended with the username.
+Note that for `wharfer kill` one now needs to give the name including the prepended username.
+Alternatively one can still kill using the id.
+This makes distinguishing containers easier in a multi user context.

 ### Supported commands

 The following `docker` commands are currently supported in some form